 Office Phone: 813-257-3407

-Adrian Bush is in his eighth year at the helm of The University of Tampa after starring for the Spartans as a player from 1990-94.
+Adrian Bush is in his ninth year at the helm of The University of Tampa after starring for the Spartans as a player from 1990-94.
 Bush was named the program’s fifth head coach prior to the 2005 season following the untimely death of his mentor, Tom Fitzgerald.

 In 2010, Bush led a young Spartan team to a 14-7-1 overall record and the program's fourth straight NCAA Tournament bid.
 He led the team to the SSC tournament championship after losing eight starters from the 2009 squad.
 The SSC tourney title marked the team's second in a four year span as the number of All-Americans in the previous three years totaled 10.